MSousaOlinda/modbdev-caolindasousa2019414/README.md

 ## Student Olinda Suely Pena de Moraes de Sousa
 ### Student ID 2019414

-#### This mobile project was constructed following the lecture2s material and some research on internet.
+#### This mobile project was constructed following the lectures material and some research on internet.

 *  Fist step: